NaveenKumar022/CRUD-OPERATION-WEB-APPLICATION/README.md

 # CRUD OPERATION WEB APPLICATION

 ## OVERVIEW
-The CRUD OPERATION WEB APPLICATION is a web-based application that allows users to perform CRUD (Create, Read, Update, Delete) operations on user data.
-This project features an interactive interface for adding, modifying, and deleting user details, with real-time validation and a responsive design.
+The CRUD OPERATION WEB APPLICATION is a web-based application that allows users to perform CRUD (Create, Read, Update, Delete,Delete All , Filter) operations on user data.
+This project features an interactive interface for adding, modifying, and deleting user details, filtering , with real-time validation and a responsive design.

 ## FEATURES